zzundalek/zodart_doc/docs/1-introduction.md

   author: Zbynek Zundalek
 ---

-This is the official documentation for [ZodArt - Schema validation package with static type inference and a parse-first design for Dart and Flutter](https://pub.dev/packages/zodart).
+[ZodArt](https://pub.dev/packages/zodart) is a type-safe, parse-first schema validation package with static type inference for Dart and Flutter.

-With ZodArt you can parse unstructured data from APIs, Flutter forms, config files, and more — with type safety and static type inference.
-ZodArt provides a powerful, expressive API to define validation schemas and parse unknown data into strongly typed Dart values.
+Parse unstructured data from APIs, Flutter forms, config files, and more — with type safety and static type inference.
+ZodArt provides a powerful and expressive API to define validation schemas and parse unknown data into strongly typed Dart values.

 ## Features